UndefinedConcept/ChatRoom/README.md

 - Real-time chatroom with multiple users
 - Server hosted on a Raspberry Pi with NGINX
-- Packet visualization showing the flow of messages between client and server
+- Packet visualization showing the flow of messages
 - User-friendly interface with interactive elements
 - Logging and analysis of packet data

 ## Technologies Used

 - HTML, CSS, JavaScript for frontend development
-- Node.js for JavaScript runtime environment
+- Node.js and NGINX for backend development
 - WebSocket library for real-time communication
 - Wireshark or similar tools for packet analysis